Umar-Azam/code_playground/gpt-crawler-image/README.md

 # Containerized crawler
-A docker in docker image, with script for building and execution.
+## Docker image with packaged crawler, with script for building and execution.

-Built from repository at https://github.com/BuilderIO/gpt-crawler/tree/main Tested one codespaces on the main-noGPU branch for devcontainer repo https://github.com/Umar-Azam/sim-devcontainer All dependencies set up and configured in the Dockerfile.
+Built from repository at https://github.com/BuilderIO/gpt-crawler/tree/main

+Tested one codespaces on the main-noGPU branch for devcontainer repo https://github.com/Umar-Azam/sim-devcontainer

+All dependencies set up and configured in the Dockerfile.

 Instructions to run.

 ```sh
 cd gpt-crawler-image
 ```